recently, now + soon

 *Interview for the Guggenheim MAP about A Brief History of Collapses (May 2016)

-*I’m also (rarely) on Twitter and Instagram.
+*I’m also (occasionally) on Instagram.

 PRESS